MSU-Libraries/storcli-doc/README.md

 Email Notification
 ---------------------------
-Provide along with this documentaion is a script named `notify_raid_problem`.
+Provided along with this documentaion is a script named `notify_raid_problem`.
 This is a simple Bash script that will send out an email to `root@localhost` in case of a degraded VD or PD.

 Set the script to run periodically, at least once a day, via cron.
 In the example below, the script